d-tork/death-pledge/Docs/notes.md

     score on a scale of 0 to 3.5.
 Weighted by a factor of 1 or 2, of course.
 Store it in quickstats, or local travel?
 - [ ] create visitation sheet in google with the fields that I would rate in person.
-Then read that sheet it, condense it down to a single number or two, and factor it into the scorecard.
+Then read that sheet in, condense it down to a single number or two, and factor it into the scorecard.
 It can (and often should) be negative, as this is an adjustment of my first impression.
 Internal to this manual assessment is a weighting scheme, where the neighborhood and modernity threshold should be weighted quite heavily (considering there's not much information available to to me on those things prior to the visit).